 Monopoles, dipoles and quadrupole animations

-In this post, we're going to produce a couple of animations related to typical sound sources encountered in the study of acoustics: monopole, dipole and quadrupole sources (using holoviews
+In this post, we're going to produce a couple of animations related to typical sound sources encountered in the study of acoustics: monopole, dipole and quadrupole sources (using holoviews with the matplotlib backend).

 We start by creating an $(x, y)$ grid of space.